 2. Add 2 Knorr chicken stock cubes, salt to taste, pepper to taste, a pinch of thyme, stir and cook for 3-5 minutes.

 3. Then, add 3-4 precooked, diced potatoes, 4-5 diced carrots and 1-2 cups of flour mix and stir.
 Leave to cook for 5-7 minutes or until done.
 Set aside and leave to cool.

-Flour mixture: 1-2 cups of water mixed with 2-5 tbsp of flour.
+Flour mixture: 1-2 cups of water mixed with 2-5 tablespoon of flour.

-4. Meanwhile, add 1.5kg of plain flour, 3 tsp baking powder, 1-2 tsp of salt and 750g small chunks of cold margarine into a large mixing bowl.
+4. Meanwhile, add 1.5kg of plain flour, 3 teaspoon baking powder, 1-2 teaspoon of salt and 750g small chunks of cold margarine into a large mixing bowl.

 5. Combine flour mix and butter together by rubbing both together using your fingertips.
 Alternatively, you can add the flour mix and butter to a food processor and pulse until the mixture looks like breadcrumbs.

 6. Pour in 375-450ml /2-3 cups of cold water and mix everything together until it forms a ball.

 7. Then, knead the dough and leave to sit for 7-10 minutes.